 The handwoven fabric, depending on the type of Weave, the number of yarns in the warp and the number of yarns in the weft, the thickness of the yarn (weft and warp), etc may be as strong or even stronger and durable than a machine weaved cheap fabric.

-But usually hand woven fabrics are fragile, especially the loosely woven ones, or ones with novelty yarns and may even need special care like dry cleaning.
+But usually hand woven textiles are fragile, especially the loosely woven ones, or ones with novelty yarns and may even need special care like dry cleaning.
 And you will have to be careful when cutting and sewing with the handwoven fabric.
 You can use an underlining to preserve the fabric’s weave intact.
 A soft, lightweight knit-type fusible interfacing can be used to underline handwoven fabrics.

 Khadi fabric, made in India is handwoven from locally grown native hand-spun cotton yarn.
-Khadi was a symbol of protest against foreign fabrics during the freedom struggle in India against colonization and it has remained as a symbol of nationalism in India and is still used by men and women to make clothes – the fabric is seen as a pure, locally made fine-looking fabric carrying a rich legacy.
+Khadi was a symbol of protest against foreign fabrics during the freedom struggle in India against colonization.
+Mahatma Gandhi encouraged the handwoven cloth making and asked Indians to use them in place of British mill-made fabric imported to India.
+The khadi fabric has remained as a symbol of nationalism in India and is still used by men and women to make clothes – the fabric is seen as a pure, locally made fine-looking fabric carrying a rich legacy.

 Silk is another fiber that is handwoven into beautiful fine fabrics with distinctive characteristics.
 Tussah silk is a variety of silk handwoven using a coarse dark silk fiber.
-The sheen and elegance of this fabric is incomparable.The slubs which are a part of the irregularities involved in hand weaving as well as the nature of the silk fiber adds to the charm of the fabric.
+The sheen and elegance of this type of silk fabric is incomparable.The slubs which are a part of the irregularities involved in hand weaving as well as the nature of the silk fiber adds to the charm of the fabric.